Have you been hit with a tax bill that you don’t agree with?

 Another option is to pay up the amount stated in the tax bill and then file a claim for a refund later.
 If the refund is denied, you can then hire a tax attorney to sue the IRS for a refund.

-Defense Tax Group is a leading tax resolution firm based in the USA.
+Defense Tax Partners is a leading tax resolution firm based in the USA.
 We really care about our clients and help them in their time of need.
 We are very good at what we do and have saved our clients more than $200 million so far.